xf8b/documentation/docs/xf8bot/commands/music/currentlyplaying.md

 ---
 # Currently Playing Command
 ## Info
-The `currentlyplaying` shows the song currently playing in your VC.
+The `currentlyplaying` command shows the song currently playing in the VC the bot is in.

 **Anyone can use this command.**